Care, General Care Projects in Togo by Judith Hamilton

 Everyone in Togo loves foufou, which is made by pounding boiled ignames until they become quite glutinous and can be shaped into large dumplings.
 It tastes really nice but is very heavy to eat in such heat!

-Another favourite of mine was ‘piment’, a sauce made by grinding chillies and salt with a little water to make a sauce.
-Grinding the chillies with a round pebble on a flat stone looked easy but is really quite difficult.
+Another favorite of mine was ‘piment’, a sauce made by grinding chilies and salt with a little water to make a sauce.
+Grinding the chilies with a round pebble on a flat stone looked easy but is really quite difficult.
 Most evenings we ate foufou, or other pates, with delicious spicy sauces and then fruit – pineapple, papaya, or green oranges, which were slightly sour but wonderfully refreshing!

 Living in Lomé

 Adidogome is a large suburb of Lomé and the area where I lived was a quiet residential neighborhood.
 There is a constant, slight smell of smoke (from all the little charcoal stoves I suppose), the sounds of chickens clucking and the hubbub of distant traffic, radios playing music very loudly from bars and other businesses.

 There are a lot of little shops selling groceries and a lot of little stalls selling everything from hot food to gorgeous fabrics.
 These little stalls look really pretty in the evening as they are all lit by little oil lamps.
 There seem to be dressmakers on every corner, all busy at work with their treadle sewing machines and there are dozens of hairdressers too.